 DEFINITION

-The osteopathic physician must communicate effectively with the patient, the patient’s family, and other caregivers in order to establish a diagnostic impression and to help ascertain the nature of the concern or complaint.
-The osteopathic physician must open patient interviews by encouraging the patient to fully express concerns and must further gather information in a manner that results in effective exchange of information and collaboration with patients, their families, and other health care professionals.
+The osteopathic physician must communicate effectively with the patient and their support community in an inclusive and culturally sensitive manner in order to establish a diagnostic impression and to help ascertain the nature of the concern or reason for presentation.
+The osteopathic physician must begin interviews by encouraging full expression of concerns and must gather information in an unbiased manner that results in effective exchange of information and collaboration with other individuals, including patients, their support network, and members of their interprofessional team.

 MEASURED OUTCOMES